braboj/tutorial-python/tut_yield/tut_generators/tutorial.md

 ### Generator Comprehension

-The general syntax for generator comprehensions is
+The generator comprehension is a short syntax for a simple generator function.

     (<expression> for <var> in <iterable> if <condition>